9 Tips to Help You Prepare for Income Tax Filing Online

 As tax season approaches, many people start getting phone calls, emails and text messages from entities claiming to be the IRS.
 These are scams.
 The most important thing right now is to not respond to telephone calls or emails from folks who pretend to be the IRS or the U.S. Treasury.
 Those organizations are never going to call you on the phone.
 U.S. mail is the only way the IRS will correspond with you, unless you go into litigation.

-Don’t fall into the trap of “shopping a refund” to find a preparer who promises to get you a bigger refund.
+Don’t fall into the trap of “shopping a refund” to find a preparer who promises to get you a bigger refund either.
 The tax preparer who makes promises like that could be unscrupulous and lead you into deep trouble.
 On the same note, reputable tax preparers should not base their fee on a percentage of your refund.

 The concept of getting a bigger refund is contrary to how the tax laws work, noting that taxpayers sign their returns under penalties of perjury and are responsible for any bad information, whether it’s a mistake or fraud.